 IUCN Category II - National Park

-This category refers to the large protected areas that play a role in the connectivity of the landscape/seascape.
-They are defined by IUCN as “ large natural or near natural areas set aside to protect large-scale ecological processes, along with the complement of species and ecosystems characteristic of the area, which also provide a foundation for environmentally and culturally compatible spiritual, scientific, educational, recreational and visitor opportunities ”.1 The primary objective of protected areas in this category is to protect natural biodiversity, its underlying ecological structure and supporting environmental processes, and to promote education and recreation.
+IUCN Management Category II (National Park) refers to the large protected areas that play a role in the connectivity of the landscape/seascape.
+They are defined by IUCN as “large natural or near natural areas set aside to protect large-scale ecological processes, along with the complement of species and ecosystems characteristic of the area, which also provide a foundation for environmentally and culturally compatible spiritual, scientific, educational, recreational and visitor opportunities”.
+1 The primary objective of protected areas in this category is to protect natural biodiversity, its underlying ecological structure and supporting environmental processes, and to promote education and recreation.
 Other objectives include to manage the area in order to perpetuate in as natural a state as possible representative examples of nature, to maintain viable and ecologically functional populations of native species and to contribute to local economies through tourism.

 Year of creation